iphysresearch/CQT_toolbox_python/README.md

 ## Related publications

 > C. Schörkhuber and A. Klapuri, “Constant-Q transform toolbox for music processing,” in Proceedings of the 7th Sound and Music Computing Conference, Barcelona, Spain, 2010.
-[PDF](https://www.researchgate.net/publication/228523955)
+[PDF](https://www.researchgate.net/publication/228523955) or [Constant-Q_transform_toolbox_for_music_processing.pdf](./Constant-Q_transform_toolbox_for_music_processing.pdf)

 ## Requirements